 Types of Employee Feedback Survey

-However, in a 360-degree feedback it is essential that feedback remains anonymous.
+However, in 360-degree feedback, it is essential that feedback remains anonymous.
 The purpose of this anonymity is to keep it strictly professional, so it doesn’t lead to any differences between the employee receiving the feedback and the manager or peer giving the feedback.

 2. Continuous feedback mechanism: Continuous feedback is a process where an employee receives feedback on a timely basis.
-Imagine an organization where employees are willing to get feedback but managers are not willing to spend any time to give the needed feedback.
-No points for guessing, the lowered levels of employee motivation that it would bring.
+Imagine an organization where employees are willing to get feedback but managers are not willing to spend any time to giving the needed feedback.
+No point in guessing, the lowered levels of employee motivation that it would bring.

-There are a number of benefits of continuous feedback- it promotes a healthy workplace culture, helps employees and organization set better goals, boosts employee morale and this, in turn, leads to happy employees.
+There are a number of benefits of continuous feedback- it promotes a healthy workplace culture, helps employees and organizations set better goals, and boosts employee morale, and this, in turn, leads to happy employees.
 However, continuous feedback is a complex process and should be done carefully.

 The process should not be scary for employees, feedback doesn’t have to be negative, it needs to be constructive.
 No organization would want to promote a culture where employees don’t trust the leadership and vice versa.
 This is not a process where you will blame the employees for why they have not achieved their targets, this is a process to help employees improve themselves through constructive feedback.

-3. Employee performance evaluation: Employee performance evaluation is a formal method of providing feedback to the employee’s performance based on their work and result based on their job responsibilities.
-It is used to measure the amount of value added by an employee in terms of organization growth, revenue generated and overall return on investment (ROI)
+3. Employee performance evaluation: Employee performance evaluation is a formal method of providing feedback on the employee’s performance based on their work and result based on their job responsibilities.
+It is used to measure the amount of value added by an employee in terms of organization growth, revenue generated, and overall return on investment (ROI)